 But that does not happen for the rest of the world.
 They do not have the access to Him through the blood of Christ because they have not accepted it and it has not been offered to them.

-So what we see here is another one of those typical actions where God did something to show a spiritual reality that we cut ourselves off from God and all of His goodness through sin.
+What we see here is another one of those typical actions where God did something to show a spiritual reality that we cut ourselves off from God and all of His goodness through sin.

 A note on God placing the cherubim: We find throughout the Bible cherubim are associated with God’s presence or God’s throne.
-So where the cherubim are, that is where God is.
+Where the cherubim are, that is where God is.
 They go with Him wherever He goes.
 So the cherubim, here in Genesis 3 and just about everywhere else, stand for God’s presence in a place.
 And so by kicking Adam and Eve out, they were put away from God’s presence.

 That they ward off all who approach is the first occurrence of the biblical motif that God is remote to man—that man cannot find Him by himself in this present sinful condition.
-And we find it later when the high priest is the only one who could approach the mercy seat, and that only on the Day of Atonement.
+We find it later when the high priest is the only one who could approach the mercy seat, and that only on the Day of Atonement.

 That they have a sword, which is an implement of death, pictures another theme.
 First of all, that sin causes death, but also that you cannot look on God and live, not without an invitation.